 On the one hand we develop general theory, using for example techniques and ideas from recent work flowing from Abadie and Dykema's paper \cite{AD} and joinings.
 On the other hand we consider specific examples, in particular where we have an action of $\mathbb{Z}$ on a reduced group C*-algebra, to illustrate these ergodic properties.

 General notions regarding weighted means are discussed in Section 2.
 In the process general definitions regarding C*-dynamical systems are also introduced.
 Much of this is used later on in the paper as well.
-Weighted ergodic theorems are briefly treated in this section, including a version of the recent result of \cite{AD} related to unique ergodicity relative to the fixed point space of a C*-dynamical system, and an ergodic theorem for disjoint systems.
+Weighted ergodic theorems are briefly treated in this section, including a version of the recent result of \cite{AD,AM} related to unique ergodicity relative to the fixed point space of a C*-dynamical system, and a weighted version of an ergodic theorem from \cite{DS} for disjoint systems.

 In line with the discussion of ergodic properties relative to subspaces above, $\left(E,S\right) $-mixing is introduced in Section 3.
 This is a generalization of the mixing condition introduced and studied in \cite{Fid2}.
 This generalization is natural when the subspace relative to which one works is not necessarily the fixed point space.
 Here $E$ is in fact a general linear map from the algebra to itself, but typically in examples $E$ will project onto some subalgebra or operator system, which is then the subspace relative to which we work as discussed above.